Don't hope to get rid of books (Umberto Eco)

 In basket

-The slums of Victorian London are not the best place for a young woman who has lost her parents.
-However, the life of a street thief, seemingly destined for her, changes abruptly after meeting the artist Richard Radcliffe.
-Lilly Millington - as she calls herself - becomes his sitter and muse.
-Together with a group of friends, the lovers find themselves in an old mansion on the banks of the Thames, where they spend the summer of 1862 carefree, until their idyllic existence does not collapse overnight as a result of a catastrophe that led to the death of one woman and the disappearance of another ...
-It will be more than a hundred and fifty years before an old album with sketches of the artist and a photographic portrait of an unknown - and the events of the past, buried in the hollows of time, will finally shed the light of truth.
-In her book, Kate Morton, the internationally bestselling author of the novels When the Fog Clears, The Distant Hours, The Forgotten Garden, and more, writes about art and love, loss and remorse, time and eternity, and the fact that the only way to the future is sometimes through the past.
+The slums of Victorian London are hardly the most suitable place for a young woman who has lost her parents.
+However, the life of a street thief, seemingly destined for her by fate, changes dramatically after meeting the artist Richard Radcliffe.
+Lilly Millington—as she calls herself—becomes his model and muse.
+Along with a group of friends, the lovers find themselves in an old mansion on the banks of the Thames, where they spend the carefree summer of 1862, until their idyllic existence is shattered overnight by a catastrophe that results in the death of one woman and the disappearance of another.
+More than one hundred and fifty years will pass before an old album of the artist's sketches and a photograph of an unknown woman are accidentally discovered, and the light of truth finally shines upon the events of the past, buried in the voids of time.

 See also: